 At the dissolution of the monasteries in 1536, the manor and its lands were sold off.
 For the St Albans manors, there were not only the original rolls but also the copy books hence the probability of the records surviving is relatively high.
 However, despite the fact that many medieval records of St Albans manors survived, sadly few from Redbourn remain.
 The 1333 rental is summarised in the Gesta and the 1455 rental was in use at the time that the manor was passed to its new owners.
 The set of rolls that were currently in use at the time of the dissolution have survived and they go back to 1514.
 I infer that the Abbey passed on the manorial documents that were currently in use but not earlier ones which have subsequently been lost.

-At the dissolution, the manor reverted to the Crown and was leased in 1538 to Henry BECHE for 60 years.
-The ownership of the manor passed to Princess Elizabeth in 1560 and in 1591, as Queen, she renewed the lease to Sir Richard Read and his family.
-In 1610 and 1617, the manor was devolved the Henry Prince of Wales and thence to Charles, Prince of Wales – the surveys of 1609 and 1617 correspond to each new owner identifying the value of the manor.
-However the dissolution led to fragmentation of the manor and other discrete manors appear in the records.
+At the dissolution, the lands belonging to the Abbey reverted to the Crown and this included not only the manor of Redbourn, but various parcels of land that then became manors in their own right.
+Redbourn Priory was dissolved before the Crown seized all the lands of the priory and became a separate manor.
+After the dissolution of St Alban’s Abbey in 1538, the manor of Redbourn was leased to Henry BECHE for 60 years.
+In 1558, we find the manors of Redbourn Priory, Beamonds and Agnells in the hands of John COX who died in 1558 and whose Inquisition Post Mortem identified that Redbourn Priory had been sold to Richard READ.
+Agnells and Beamonds devolved to his son Thomas COX.
+The ownership of Redbourn manor passed to Princess Elizabeth in 1560 and in 1591, as Queen, she renewed the lease to Sir Richard Read and his family.
+In 1610 and 1617, the manor was devolved the Henry Prince of Wales and thence to Charles, Prince of Wales – the surveys of 1609 and 1617 correspond to each new owner identifying the value of his manor.
+However the dissolution led to fragmentation of the original medieval manor and fleeting references to other manors within Redbourn appear in the records.

 Some 16th century manorial records of Redbourn have survived.
 A few years of records from the Court of the Manor of Lawrences in Redbourn was held by Sir Richard RAYNSHAWE in 1558 and are transcribed here and the same volume includes the manor of Agnells in Hemel Hempstead (part of the lands once held by John de AYGNEL).
 The manor of Redbourn has records from 1510-1546 and then a gap until 1594-1597.